Henri Lansbury: Bristol City

 On 29 January 2021, Lansbury joined Championship side Bristol City on a short-term contract until the end of the 2020–21 season.
-Lansbury made his Bristol City debut on 6 February, in a 0–2 home league defeat to Cardiff City.
+Lansbury made his Bristol City debut on 6 February, in a 2–0 home league defeat to Cardiff City.

 Luton Town

-On 14 May 2021, Lansbury left Bristol City following the expiration of his contract, he was then immediately signed by Luton Town.
+On 14 May 2021, Lansbury left Bristol City following the expiration of his contract and was then immediately signed by Luton Town.
+In June 2023, Luton confirmed that Lansbury would be leaving the club at the end of the 2022–23 season.

+Lansbury announced his retirement from professional football on 17 August 2023, at the age of 32.

 International career

 Lansbury has featured for England as a youth international.
 He captained England's U-16 side and helped take their U17s to the final of the 2007 UEFA U-17 European Championship.

 He went on to miss the final due to a concussion that he suffered during the semi-final of the tournament.

 Lansbury also held the captain's armband at the U-19 level where he took England to the 2009 UEFA U-19 European Championship final against Ukraine where they emerged as runners up.
 He scored three goals to end up as the second highest scorer of the tournament altogether.

 Lansbury made his debut for the U21 team in a game against Portugal in November 2009.
 On 16 November 2010, in an England Under-21 friendly to Germany, Lansbury replaced Jason Steele in goal when he was red carded.
 He let in the resulting penalty by Cenk Tosun but then kept Germany at bay for the rest of the match.
 Lansbury was called up to England's U-21 squad for the 2011 UEFA Under-21 Championships featuring in all three group stage matches as a substitute.
-On 1 September 2011 he started for England in an 2013 UEFA Under-21 Championships qualifier against Azerbaijan.
+On 1 September 2011 he started for England in a 2013 UEFA Under-21 Championships qualifier against Azerbaijan.
 In an impressive display he scored twice, assisted two further goals and was named man of the match as England won 6–0.
 On 29 February 2012, he scored two goals as England U21 secured a play-off spot for Euro 2013 with a 4–0 victory at The Riverside over Belgium U21.

+Post-playing ventures

+After his retirement, Lansbury committed full-time to his organic fertilizer business Grass Gains.
+He credits his interest in lawns to a COVID lockdown period when he had to mow the lawn himself after a gardener did a disappointing job.
+The Grass Gains products are being used at various football pitches across Europe, including Genk, AS Monaco and Fulham.

+In an exclusive interview with Sky Sports, Lansbury revealed that he had overcome testicular cancer while at Nottingham Forest.